 LKA uses a camera sensor installed on the windshield ahead of the rearview mirror to detect lane markings.
 It may provide brief steering assist if it detects an unintended lane departure.
-It may further provide an audible alert or the driver seat may pulse indicating that a lane marking has been crossed.
+It may further provide an audible alert that a lane marking has been crossed.

-To turn LKA on and off, press Art on the center console.
+To turn LKA on and off, press (A) on the center console.
 If equipped, the indicator light on the button comes on when LKA is on and turns off when LKA is disabled.

-When on, Art is white, if equipped, indicating that the system is not ready to assist.
-Art is green if LKA is ready to assist.
-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
-A is amber when assisting.
-It may also provide a Lane Departure Warning (LDW) alert by flashing A is amber if the vehicle crosses a detected lane marking.
-Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction.
+is green if LKA is ready to assist.
+LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking. is amber when assisting.
+It may also provide a Lane Departure Warning (LDW) alert by flashing amber if the vehicle crosses a detected lane marking.
+Additionally, there may be three beeps on the right or left, depending on the lane departure direction.